BirdNoFly161/homease/HOMEASE TODO.md

  	3- lots of sections still have div in it. consider changing them to sections.
   	4- the home page looks a bit off the left side isnt quiet aligned.
 Fix.
 	5- Make a better way to organize the description on the profile

+professionals must be able to set themselves as available being able to see professionals and pick them is a vip feature, the standard is for admins to link the client request for professional is done by the admins

+no more about me in the professional edit

+language options is priority

+professional with vehicle or not should be a

+user must be abel to make a request for a job and then the request will be linked with a professional that the admins will choose based no the request details

+#ADMIN APP, ASAP

+seeing all client requests and being able to choose a professional for it

+the client request will have the request type (gardening, IT, psych) and description so the admins will alter see it